gloriousCode/OTPNWACFEGO/README.md

 - Golang installed
 - Your 2FA secret codes

+## Current Features
+- GUI for viewing ONE 2FA OTP
+- A countdown timer for ONE 2FA OTP
+- A button to click copy

 ## Upcoming Features
 - GUI for viewing your 2FA OTPs
 - A countdown timer